johnmartindev/threejs-journey/study-notes.md

 - Search the web for cubemaps or use HDRIHaven: https://hdrihaven.com/
 - Convert HDRIs to cubemaps using this tool: https://matheowis.github.io/HDRI-to-CubeMap/
 - Always check licenses for resources found online.
 Thankfully, HDRIHaven has a CC0 license (free for even commercial use).

+## 3D text

+- To create text in ThreeJS we use the `TextGeometry` class.
+- We can use fonts provided by ThreeJS (in the "examples/fonts" folder of the Three module).
+- We can use our own fonts, but need to convert them to a typeface format with this tool: http://gero3.github.io/facetype.js/
+- We also need to use a class called `FontLoader` (must be separately imported).
+- We should always check we have the right to use a particular font (check license files).
+- In creating text geometry we should be aware of bevels, curve segments, and other factors that affect performance.
+- A quick way to centre text is with `textGeometry.center()`.
+- Use materials like MatCaps to create nice looking styles for the text while the scene performant.

+## Optimisation

+- An effective way of monitoring how optimised the code/scene is is with `console.time()` and `console.timeEnd()`.
+- Check how many milliseconds are taken to render certain functions and if we can speed this up.

+## Going live

+- Traditionally, we would put a site online with `npm run build` and upload the `dist` folder using FTP.
+- We will use a modern hosting solution than this.
+- The modern solution uses "continuous integration" (automation of testing, deployment, etc).
+- Use services like Vercel, Netlify, Github Pages, and so on.
+Most have free plans (with limitations).
+- Use Github or GitLab or Bitbucket for Git repositories for version control.

+## Adding lights

+- To add a light, we instantiate the relevant light class and add it to the scene.
+- We have different light classes including `AmbientLight` (omnidirectional lighting).
+- There's also `DirectionalLight` (sun-like effect with light rays in parallel).
+- `HemisphereLight` is another light class.
+Similar to ambient light but with two colours for top and bottom.
+- `PointLight` is an infinitesimally small light source that spreads in all directions.
+Looks like a lighter.
+- `RectAreaLight` works like a box soft-light you see in photoshoots.
+Mixes directional and diffuse light.
+- `SpotLight` works like a torch/flashlight.
+- Lights can cost a lot when it comes to performance.
+There's even a limit in how many we can add (50?).
+- We should add as few lights as possible and use less expensive lights.
+- Minimal cost lights: ambient, hemisphere.
+Moderate cost: directional, point light.
+High cost: spotlight and rect area light.
+- When we need to have a lot of lighting, use baking (the tradeoff is that we cannot move lighting of this sort).
+- Positioning lights can be difficult.
+Use helpers.

+## Shadows

+- By default, we see a dark shadow in the back of objects.
+This is called a "core shadow".
+- For realism, however, we may also want "drop shadows" — the silhouette of objects on a plane.
+- Shadows have always been a challenge for developers to efficiently achieve.
+- ThreeJS has an in-built solution: light renders stored as textures called "shadow maps".
+- To activate shadows: `renderer.shadowMap.enabled = true`.
+- Also enable the following: `sphere.castShadow = true`, `plane.receiveShadow = true`, and `directionalLight.castShadow = true`.
+- By default the shadow map is 512x512.
+We can increase this (but keep it power of 2 for mipmap).
+- Example: `directionalLight.shadow.mapSize.width = 1024` & `directionalLight.shadow.mapSize.height = 1024`.
+- To help us debug, we can use the `CameraHelper` class.
+This corresponds to `directionalLight.shadow.camera`.
+- For better optimisation/fewer glitches, adjust: `directionalLight.shadow.camera.near` & `directionalLight.shadow.camera.far`.
+- Also reduce the amplitude by adjusting `top`, `right`, `bottom`, and `left`.
+This makes for crisper shadows.
+Experiment!
+- To create a blur in the shadow, do this: `directionalLight.shadow.radius = 10;`
+- There are different algorithms for shadow maps: https://threejs.org/docs/#api/en/renderers/WebGLRenderer.shadowMap
+- `PCFShadowMap` is the default, but we can try `PCFSoftShadowMap` for better quality (at some cost to performance).
+- "Baking" shadows, like baking lights, is a good solution.
+Use `TextureLoader` for this.
+- If we want baked shadows that can move, we can create a plane under the shape and apply an alphamap texture to it.
+- As for the solution we should use for shadows in a scene?
+Dynamic or baked?
+It very much depends on the project.
+- A mix of both can work well.
+E.g, Simon's portfolio has a car with dynamic shadows (other element shadows are baked).